moneroexamples/btcmarkets-cpp/README.md

-  --side arg (=Bid)                  side of order: Bid, Ask --type arg (=Limit)                type of the order: Market, Limit --limit arg (=10)                  number of past orders to fetch --since arg (=0)                   from when to fetch the past orders.
-  --timestamp-offset arg (=0)        offset, in seconds, between your timezone
+  --side arg (=Bid)                  side of order: Bid, Ask --type arg (=Limit)                type of the order: Market, Limit --limit arg (=10)                  number of past orders to fetch --since arg (=0)                   from when to fetch the past orders --timestamp-offset arg (=0)        offset, in seconds, between your and
-                                     and UTC+08:00.
+                                     btcmarkerts timestamps
   --order-id arg                     id number of an order to cancel or check
                                      details
 ```